 The Pole’s Card is issued to a person who:

-- demonstrates that he/she belongs to the Polish nation through at least basic knowledge of the Polish language, which is considered to be his/her mother tongue, and the knowledge and cultivation of Polish traditions and customs;
+- proves his belonging to the Polish nation by at least basic knowledge of the Polish language, which he considers to be his mother tongue, and by knowing and cultivating Polish traditions and customs;

 - submits a written declaration of belonging to the Polish Nation;